qmk/qmk_firmware/docs/features/leader_key.md

 # The Leader Key: A New Kind of Modifier {#the-leader-key}

 If you're a Vim user, you probably know what a Leader key is.
-In contrast to [Combos](combo), the Leader key allows you to hit a *sequence* of up to five keys instead, which triggers some custom functionality once complete.
+In contrast to [Combos](combo) which require pressing multiple keys *simultaneously* to activate, the Leader key allows you to press a *sequence* of up to five keys instead, which then triggers some custom functionality once complete.

 ## Usage {#usage}